doruirimescu/stateful-data-processor/README.rst

 - Resume the processing state and skip already processed items automatically
 - Handle SIGINT and SIGTERM signals for graceful shutdown and state saving.
 - Easily subclass to implement custom data processing.
+- Reprocess items that were already stored into a file (explore alternative processing on cached data).

 Problem
 =======